SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Algorithm

 Further, given the sparsity of training data, we find that using the displacements of the motion parameters as inputs, instead of their absolute values, significantly boosts generalization to unseen motion.
 Therefore, we express \inpmotion as displacement vectors with respect to the first frame motion parameter \firstparam as,

 We then train a multi-headed attention auto-encoder with self-attention to reconstruct \deltaparam as,

 where \encoder, \decoder are multi-headed attention encoder and decoder networks, respectively; \latent is the per-frame latent motion representation, referred to as \textit{kinetic code}, of the same dimensionality as \inpmotion, and \predparam are the decoded motion displacements; $N_f$ refers to number of frames.
 The length of the sequence can vary across motion samples.
-Note that \latent does see information from surrounding frames.
+Note that we use attention on the full sequence as context, and hence a single frame \latent has an understanding of the broader motion sequence.

 We train the auto-encoder by minimizing the reconstruction loss,

 Thus, we obtain a temporally-informed latent motion representation \latent, which is more conducive to interpolation, resulting in improved generalization to unseen motions and unseen shapes.
 For our deformation module (described next), we only use \latent as the per-frame motion representation, and freeze \encoder and \decoder.